-At Step 1, claimant is not engaged in substantial gainful activity and testified that she has not worked since June, 2010.
-Claimant is not disqualified from receiving disability at Step 1.
+At Step 1, claimant is engaged in substantial gainful activity as according to the hearing testimony of his father he is working 40 hours per week at \$9 per hour.
+Claimant is therefore disqualified from receiving disability at Step 1.

+If the claimant was not disqualified at Step 1, analysis proceeds to Step 2.
 At Step 2, in considering the claimant's symptoms, whether there is an underlying medically determinable physical or mental impairment(s)-i.e., an impairment(s) that can be shown by medically acceptable clinical and laboratory diagnostic techniques-that could reasonably be expected to produce the claimant's pain or other symptoms must be determined.
 Once an underlying physical or mental impairment(s) has been shown, the Administrative Law Judge must evaluate the intensity, persistence, and limiting effects of the claimant's symptoms to determine the extent to which they limit the claimant's ability to do basic work activities.
 For this purpose, whenever statements about the intensity, persistence, or functionally limiting effects of pain or other symptoms are not substantiated by objective medical evidence, a finding on the credibility of the statements based on a consideration of the entire case record must be made.